Dealing with trouble at school

 Can you spare a few minutes?

 We would be grateful if you could tell us what you think of this information by completing our survey.
-We will use your feedback to improve our guides and make sure they are as helpful as possible.
+We will use your feedback to seek funding and improve our guides and make sure they are as helpful as possible.